 While in-person events might be more fun, it doesn’t mean you can’t have quality virtual company events either.
 These can encourage more social connections and improve team bonding.

 Now, this is where your company wants to get a bit creative.
 Naturally, you can’t force employees to join and you don’t want lame events either.

-A very common idea to booster remote water cooler talk is utilizing challenges for your team.
-These can be fun ways to get your team bonding and create some healthy competition.
+A very common idea to boost remote water cooler talk is organizing challenges for your team.
+These can be fun ways to get your team to bond and create some healthy competition.

 These challenges can have prizes or it’s just friendly in getting to “humble brag” for winning.
 But there is plenty of ideas you can explore here.
 A few that come to mind include: